GoNOMAD Writer’s Guidelines: Read this before you submit an article to us

 A guest editor’s summary that makes it easy to write for GoNOMAD

 Editor Max Hartshorne of the GoNomad travel website wants unique, entertaining coverage about travel experiences or destinations.
 To make him happy, think snappy.
+He isn’t accepting “guest posts”, which are simply ways to get links on our website.
+No, that’s not what we are looking for.

 If you write for GoNomad, it’s best to avoid guidebook lingo, promotional hype, and extra fluff.